Chargeback Representment Explained

 Chargeback Representment Explained - Justt ai chargeback mitigation company

-Chargeback volumes reached record high levels in 2021, with merchants shouldering most of the costs associated with liability losses and processing fees.
+Chargeback volumes reached record-high levels, with merchants shouldering most of the costs associated with liability losses and processing fees.
 While some merchants have opted to accept chargebacks as a cost of business, savvy merchants have turned to chargeback representment to mitigate the impact of chargebacks on their bottom line while preventing future occurrences.

 With the average chargeback cost for merchants expected to rise above $120 per chargeback by 2023, merchants need to understand the basics of chargeback representment and what strategies are available to them.
 We'll discuss how chargeback representment works and what merchants can do to increase their chances of success with the representment of payment below.